 - A. General: Provide auxiliary materials that comply with referenced installation standards. - 1.
-Fasteners for Metal Framing: Of type, material, size, corrosion resistance, holding power, and other properties required to fasten steel members to substrates.
+Fasteners for Metal Framing: Of type, material, size, corrosion resistance, holding power, and other properties required to fasten steel members to substrates. - B. Isolation Strip at Exterior Walls: Provide the following: - 1.
+Foam Gasket: Adhesive-backed, closed-cell vinyl foam strips that allow fastener penetration without foam displacement, 1/8 inch thick, in width to suit steel stud size.

-- A. Examine areas and substrates, with Installer present, and including welded hollow-metal frames, cast-in anchors, and structural framing, for compliance with requirements and other conditions affecting performance of the Work. - B. Proceed with installation only after unsatisfactory conditions have been corrected.
+A. Examine areas and substrates, with Installer present, and including welded hollow-metal frames, castin anchors, and structural framing, for compliance with requirements and other conditions affecting performance of the Work.
+B. Proceed with installation only after unsatisfactory conditions have been corrected.